9904trs/PHLAT-summary/README.md

         --output_path $output_file_path \
         --name $label_name

-The output file is provided in .csv form.Last column is the number of 4 digit matches/ 6.
+The output file is provided in .csv form.
+Last column is the number of 4 digit matches/ 6.

 **!** This script will only run if the input file is a file formatted by the PHLAT summary.R script or our corrected answer.